abasotrebla/matteogithub.github.io/_pages/booklet.md

 As you can see, with the `fgets` you have control over the dimension of the string.
 The field with `stdin` is to specify that the input will be from the standard input (the keyboard).
 You will see later that the `fgets` can be used to read data from *file*.

-You have just seen that structures can contain arrays, furthermore you can also have arrays of structures and structures that contain structures as shown in the following examples:
+You have just seen that structures can contain arrays, furthermore, you can also have arrays of structures and structures that contain structures as shown in the following examples:

 ```C
 #include <stdio.h>